-We arrange our environments to reduce the factors that may be causing stress for children and encourage children to engage in activities that enhance calmness and involve an element of manageable risk (appropriate for children's varied capabilities.)
+We arrange our environments to reduce the factors that may be causing stress for children and promote activities that enhance calmness and involve an element of manageable risk (appropriate for children's varied capabilities.)

 We emphasize exploration and play that engages the body, mind and senses by being active and engaged participants in the child's explorations and learning.
 We have established strong partnerships with various stakeholders to better support the mental health and well-being of families and children.